The Hobbit Tolkien Fan Edit Recut

 • The Hobbit Book Accurate

-• Subtitle Languages: English [Closed Captions], English, Brazilian Portuguese, Bulgarian, Dutch, French, German, Greek, Italian, Norwegian, Polish, Slovenian, Spanish, Swedish, Dwarvish, Translating Template
+• Subtitle Languages: English [Closed Captions], English, Bulgarian, Chinese (Simplified), Czech, Dutch, French, German, Greek, Italian, Norwegian, Polish, Portuguese (Brazilian), Slovenian, Spanish, Swedish, Dwarvish, Translating Template

 • Special Features [Included in ISO disc version]